-Recommendations Class a Level b Ref c An ACE-1 d is recommended, in addition to a beta-blocker, for symptomatic patients with HFrEF to reduce the risk of HF hospitalization and death.
-I A 2, 163 -165 A beta-blocker is recommended, in addition an ACE-I d , for patients with stable, symptomatic HFrEF to reduce the risk of HF hospitalization and death.
-I A 167- 173 An MRA is recommended for patients with HFrEF, who remain symptomatic despite treatment with an ACE-I d and a beta-blocker, to reduce the risk of HF hospitalization and death.
-I A 174, 175 dOr ARB if ACEI is not tolerated/contraindicated
+Recommendations Class ^a Level ^b Ref An ACE-I ^d is recommended, in addition to a beta-blocker, for symptomatic patients with HFrEF to reduce the risk of HF hospitalization and death.
+I A 2, 163 -165 A beta-blocker is recommended, in addition an ACE-1 4 , for patients with stable, symptomatic HFrEF to reduce the risk of HF hospitalization and death.
+I A 167- 173 An MRA is recommended for patients with HFrEF, who remain symptomatic despite treatment with an ACE-I ^d and a beta-blocker, to reduce the risk of HF hospitalization and death.
+I A 174, 175